 Cash Converters has been actively engaged in the debate regarding the regulation of the short term credit industry for a considerable period of time.
 We are by far the biggest short term lender in Australia, and you only get as big as we are by doing the job well.

 We’re proud of the way that our business, including our network of stores and staff, work with thousands of people every day to help them with life’s ups and downs.

-Our conversations with government are two-way and over many years we have been seen as a reliable and trusted source of information and advice.
-We have made several submissions to state and federal governments, and we have met hundreds of politicians, welfare sector representatives and others who like us seek a well regulated industry that allows people access to short term finance in a safe and reliable way.
+We have made several submissions to state and federal governments, and we have met hundreds of politicians, welfare sector representatives and others who like us, seek a well regulated industry that allows people access to short term finance in a safe and reliable way.
 That doesn’t mean that we always see eye to eye, but we do respect the fact that each party to a discussion has a valid contribution to make.

 At Cash Converters, our approach to these responsibilities is simple; lead the debate with well sourced and valid information and offer regulatory options that protect consumers and their right to access credit, and help protect the community for rogue operators.